swch/strivve-docs/src/pages/resources/job-progress/index.md

 PROCESS\_FAILURE | An unknown backend failure - should be reported as unsuccessful NEVER\_STARTED | This will occur when a job is cancelled or never fully requested, but these should be ignored in webhooks and reeporting.

 There are a large number of job statuses for USER\_DATA\_FAILURE termination types.
 This value provides important information to the client as to why a job failed.
 These are included in the status of the [single\_site\_job](https://swch.github.io/slate/#single-site-jobs), the status field of the final [job update](../progress-messages/), any final webhook [notifications](../notifcations/), as well as any billing reports.
-Since these are constantly updated, customers should provide the status\_message to users.
+Since these are constantly updated, customers should provide the status\_message to users rather than use a static list.

 Status | Termination Type | Description
 |------|------------------|-------------